testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basics`

-:white_check_mark: &nbsp; **Do:** When testing API responses, compare all the relevant parts of the response object  (e.g., status, some body fields, specific HTTP header) with the expected data (code example below).
+:white_check_mark: &nbsp; **Do:** When testing API responses, compare all the relevant parts of the response object  (e.g., status, body fields, specific HTTP header) with an object that shows the expected data (code example below).
 From the test reader perspective, looking at the desired response object as a single unit, tells the story much better than checking 5 fields using 5 different statements.
 All the popular test runners support partial object matching (e.g. Chai expect.to.deep.equal, Jest.ToMatchObject).
 This advice does not advocate testing many things in a single test - Often, a single conceptual topic demands checking multiple fields.

 <br/>

 👀 &nbsp; **Alternatives:** Snapshots are a popular way to write a no-brainer assertion - If the response payload is small, why not include it within the test for better readability?
-If it's huge, it's a sign that too many things are tested ❌; Separate to different tests - This is a great idea in many cases.
-It can also be nitty gritty in other scnarios - Consider checking that a user was added successfully: The test expects getting back {id, name, phone}.
+If it's huge, it's a sign that too many things are being tested together ❌; Separate to different tests - This is a great idea in many cases.
+It can also be nitty-gritty in other scenarios - Consider checking that a user was added successfully: The test expects getting back {id, name, phone}.
 Creating a test for every field has a very low ROI ✅;

 <br/>